edgelesssys/constellation/bootstrapper/README.md

 ## Join Flow

 The JoinClient is a gRPC client that is trying to connect to an JoinService, which might be running in an already existing cluster as DaemonSet.
-If the JoinClient can connect to the JoinService, it tries to issue a join ticket.
 The JoinService is validating the instance which wants to join the cluster using aTLS.
 For details on the used protocol and the verification of a joining instances measurements, see the [joinservice](./../joinservice) package.

-If the JOinSerivce successfully verifies the instance, it issues a join ticket.
+If the JoinService successfully verifies the instance, it issues a join ticket.
 The JoinClient then joins the cluster by calling the `kubeadm join` command, using the token and other needed information from the join ticket.